wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 I decided the number of iterations of Fibonacci would be determined from the command line as an argument to the application.
 It would expect a valid number from the user and convert this from a string to a number.

 The Fibonacci algorithm would then have to create an array of lenth n+2 on the stack based on the user input.
-Another variable (as i shown above) would be used as a counter this counter would likely use the ECX register.
+Another variable (as the variable i shown above) would be used as a counter.
+This counter would likely use the ECX register.

 The first two elements of the array would be pre-populated with 0 and 1 respectively, as all Fibonacci sequences have these numbers and are used when calculating new values.